-In this document we provide text for include an optional Serial Concatenated Convolutional Codes in the next version of G.dmt.
-The text proposed should be in a new point and should have a structure similar to the text of Trellis code version.
+In this document we provide text for include an optional Serial Concatenated Convolutional Codes in the ANSI T1.413 Issue 2.
+The text proposed will be in a new point and will have a structure similar to the text of Trellis code version.